magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   vext: Video Extension (mp4 > webm > flv > other).
 If
     --prefer-free-formats is used, webm is preferred.
 -   aext: Audio Extension (m4a > aac > mp3 > ogg > opus > webm > other).
-    If --prefer-free-formats is used, the order changes to ogg > opus > webm > mp3 > m4a > aac
+    If --prefer-free-formats is used, the order changes to opus > ogg > webm > m4a > mp3 > aac.
 -   ext: Equivalent to vext,aext
 -   filesize: Exact filesize, if known in advance
 -   fs_approx: Approximate filesize calculated from the manifests